SabrinaPau/02_python-basics/README.md

 In this Repository you can find Jupyter Notebooks that you should **work on togther as Pair-Programmers**.

-0. Intro to Jupyter Lab
+Intro to Jupyter Lab

+Coding best practices

 **Basics:**
 1. Numeric variable types